-A Target UE may discover and select one or more Located UEs (and other Reference UEs) to be used in the Ranging/SL positioning procedures as specified in clauses 5.3 to 5.5.
-Optionally, to assist the Target UE the LMF may provide to the Target UE a list of candidate Located UE(s).
-In this case the LMF maintains the candidate list of Located UE(s) including e.g. the capability and location information of the Located UE(s).
+A Target UE may discover and select one or more Located UEs to be used in the Ranging/SL positioning procedures as specified in clauses 5.3 to 5.5.

-Multiple candidate Located UEs may be discovered, in that case, the Located UE(s) is selected from the candidate list.
+Multiple candidate Located UEs may be discovered, in that case, the Located UE(s) is selected from the candidate Located UE list.
 The Located UE(s) is selected based on:

 - Candidate list of Located UE(s), if available